acetdecastro/be-demo/README.md

   }
 }
 ```
 2. Log In: Make a POST request to `/api/auth/login` with the request body.
-Once logged in, you can then send requests to protected endpoints/routes.
+Once logged in, an Authentication cookie is added along with the JWT token.
+You can then send requests to protected endpoints/routes.
 ```json
 { "email": "", "password": "" }
 ```